Search for exotic Higgs boson decays H $\to$ $\mathcal{A}\mathcal{A}$ $\to$ 4$\gamma$ with events containing two merged diphotons in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Abstract

 The best fit background estimate determined from the MLE procedure is shown by the blue solid curves in Fig.~\ref{fig:2dma-bkg-obs} (left and right), together with its associated best fit total statistical plus systematic (stat + syst) uncertainties.
 We find no statistically significant excess in the data over the SM background predictions for $\ma$ masses in the range 0.1--1.2\GeV.

 The \CLs criterion~\cite{CLS1,CLS2} is used to interpret this result in terms of excluded $\br(\hag)$ values.
 The observed upper limit on $\br(\hag)$ at 95\% confidence level (\CL) as a function of $\ma$ in the range 0.1-1.2\GeV is shown in Fig.~\ref{fig:limits}, and varies between (0.9--3.3)$ \times 10^{-3}$ for $\ma$ values 0.1--1.2\GeV.
-The expected $95\%$ \CL limits and their associated 68 and $95\%$ confidence intervals (CI) are determined by simulating SM background-only pseudo-experiments.
+The expected $95\%$ \CL limits and their associated 68 and $95\%$ confidence intervals (CIs) are determined by simulating SM background-only pseudo-experiments.
 The LHC measurements of $\br(\hgg)$~\cite{hcoupling,atlascoupling} give an effective upper bound on a possible measurement of $\br(\hag)$ because of the degeneracy between the final states.
 The constraint from the CMS measurement~\cite{hcoupling} is shown in Fig.~\ref{fig:limits}.
 It is relevant for values of $\ma$ $\approx$ 0.1\GeV where the $\agg$ decay resembles a single photon and increases at larger $\ma$.
 Our observed upper limits thus set the best constraints for this decay mode in the $\ma$ range that we study.

 We estimate the upper limits for long-lived $\Pa$ decays by comparing the signal yield in the $\mhsrmasr$ for different simulated $\Pa$ decay lengths compared with that for prompt decays.
 For $\ma$ = 0.1 (0.4)\GeV, the 95\% \CL upper limit on $\br(\hag)$ is 1.6 (0.9) times the prompt-decay upper limit for an $\Pa$ decay length of $\ctau$ = 1\mm, and 30 (3) times larger for $\ctau$ = 10\mm, with a linear interpolation between the two limits in both cases.
+Better upper limits result when the increased merging from long-lived $\Pa$ decays improves photon reconstruction more than it degrades $\mG$ resolution.
 The prompt-decay upper limits are also relevant for models with dissimilar $\Pa$ masses, $\PH \to \Pa_{1}\Pa_{2}$, with $m_{\Pa_1} \neq m_{\Pa_2}$, for mass differences less than the $\masr$ window, $|m_{\Pa_1} - m_{\Pa_2}| \lesssim 0.3\GeV$.
 For larger mass differences, the signal mass peak would fall outside of the $\masr$ and be absorbed into the $\masb$, making a measurement impossible.